SAO x TLE – Riding on the ADHD Learning Curve

 Sustainability meets innovation as participants explore how ESG principles can spark meaningful change.

-A moment of gratitude as Dr Holly Chung, Associate Director, Teaching and Learning Enhancement Section, Centre for Teaching and Learning (CTL), hands over a souvenir to acknowledge Dr Yau’s efforts in empowering HSUHK students.
+A moment of gratitude as Dr Holly Chung, Former Associate Director, Teaching and Learning Enhancement Section, Centre for Teaching and Learning (CTL), hands over a souvenir to acknowledge Dr Yau’s efforts in empowering HSUHK students.

 “Write Your Successful Proposal: Begin with the End in Mind” Workshop (16 January 2025)